-This organization’s policy is to maintain the privacy of its clients and not disclose an individual’s personally identifiable health information (also referred to as Protected Health Information (PHI)) or their confidential educational information in accordance with current State and Federal regulations.
+This organization’s policy is to maintain the privacy of its clients and not disclose an individual’s personally identifiable health information (also referred to as Protected Health Information (PHI)) or their confidential educational information in accordance with current State and Federal regulations, including but not limited to 42 CFR 2.1 et. seq.
 It is also this organization’s policy to allow clients and/or their legally authorized representative(s) to control how their health information is used.

 - Upon admission, the client and/or legal representative will receive for review and sign, as necessary, the following:

 - Notice of Privacy Practices

 - Authorization for Release of Confidential Protected Health Information and Educational Information